ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_attributes/create.rst

         "data": {
             "id": 1,
             "type": "Additional Analysis and Context",
-            "value": "Based on additional analysis, it was determined that this victim’s bank account was hacked.", "source": "Phase of Intrusion",
+            "value": "Based on additional analysis, it was determined that this victim's bank account was hacked.", "source": "Phase of Intrusion",
             "createdBy": {
                 "id": 3,